TL;DR Answer Box

 - Crypto behaves under systemic stress

-- It decouples from traditional markets
+- It may decouple from traditional markets in certain environments

 - It enables transactions when legacy systems freeze or fail